- Instead of gradually changing throughout one life some animals live more than one life by transforming into different life forms with each stage.

 The first stage of butterfly life is the ovum or egg.
 These shells are tiny and can be cylindrical, round, or oval.
 Females attach eggs to plant stems or leaves, which serve as food when the larvae hatch.

-At the second stage, the larva/caterpillar hatches.
+In the second stage, the larva/caterpillar hatches.
 The new animal may have a number of legs.
 Several pairs will be true legs but some will be false legs (prolegs).
 The caterpillar has a voracious appetite and spends most of its life eating.
 It grows a lot during this phase, only the outer skin doesn’t grow along with the rest of its body.
 Outgrowing its skin, the caterpillar molts, shedding one exoskeleton and replacing it with another.
 Caterpillars may go through up to five molts.

 The third stage is the chrysalis or pupa.
 Caterpillars find a twig and make it home.
 (They may use a wall or other support.)
 The exoskeleton splits and reveals the chrysalis.
 The chrysalis shell hangs like a sack.